thefLink/SLAE64/Assignment5/notes.md

  execve("/bin/sh", ["/bin/sh", "-c", "whoami"], 0);
  ```

  As we can see it starts /bin/sh with the -c command.
-The -c command tells the started SH not to be interactive, but to execute one single command ('whomai' in this case) and then exit.
+The -c command tells the started SH not to be interactive, but to execute one single command ('whoami' in this case) and then exit.

-It is important to understand that the second parameter is not a single string, but a char pointer array.
+It is important to understand that the second parameter is not a single string, but an array of  char pointers.
 The last parameter can be left blank as it would only specify environment variables that we dont need here.

 The shellcode can be explained in 4 steps:

- 1. Prepare RAX with Execve Syscall
+ 1. Prepare RAX with Execve Syscall and null out rdx
      ```
      push 0x3b
      pop